roundcopy/pulent-2022/src/pages/posts/cultural-tensions-in-academia.md

 Establishing guidelines for timely, direct, and respectful communication can minimize miscommunication.
 Encouraging open dialogue and active listening enables team members to express themselves effectively.

 ### Foster Transparency and Dialogue:
-Cultivate an environment where diversity of opinions is valued and differences are seen as strengths.
+Cultivate an environment where diversity of opinions is valued, and differences are seen as strengths.
 Address cultural tensions through constructive dialogue, ensuring everyone has a voice and feels heard.

 ### Respect Diverse Perspectives:
 Appreciate cultural backgrounds and perspectives by seeking to understand instead of automatically correcting different approaches.
 Emphasize empathy and suspend judgment, focusing on the intent behind communication and actions.